rbondesan/rbondesan.github.io/publi.md

 permalink: /publications/
 ---

+* R. Bondesan, and A. Lamacraft
+    *Learning Symmetries of Classical Integrable Systems*,
+      Presented at the ICML 2019 Workshop on Theoretical Physics for Deep Learning.
 * R. Fern, R. Bondesan, and S. H. Simon
     *Effective Edge State Dynamics in the Fractional Quantum Hall Effect,* Phys.
 Rev. B **98**, 155321 (2018).